yeungjosh/wdv-project-master/README.md

 Exploring the relationship between Coca Cola's social media presence and stock price from 2008-2017.

-*By: Srujay Korlakunta, Narpal Sandhu, Kevin Pham, and Josh Yeung*
+*By: Josh Yeung, Srujay Korlakunta, Narpal Sandhu, and Kevin Pham*

 ## Table of Contents: